-This Slow Cooker Greek Chicken is a flavorful, healthy chicken dinner.
+Slow Cooker Greek Chicken is a flavorful, healthy chicken dinner.
 This crockpot chicken recipe is nicely sized to feed a family of four.
 I ate the entire crock pot full.
 BY MYSELF.
 It’s one of my best healthy crock pot chicken recipes for a busy family.

 Staunch Midwestern girl that I am, I can’t handle the idea of wasting food.
 Instead of tossing the leftovers I couldn’t eat, I started asking friends if they’d mind if I dropped off a giant pan of XYZ for dinner that night.
 Gracious pals that they are, they usually a) said yes, then b) asked me to stay to join them.